NicholasBoll/github-migration/README.md

     - Run `(cd <repo>.git; git reflog expire --expire=now --all && git gc --prune=now --aggressive)`
     - To see how big your repo is you can run `du -sh <repo>.git`
 1. Push to target location: `(cd <repo>; git push <dest-repo> --mirror)`
+1. Download all issues and comments: `npm run fetch`.
+This will download all github artifacts.
+To see output, run `DEBUG=* npm run fetch`.
+This will count toward you API, but fetching is in batches of 100.
+This should mean only dozens of API hits